In the beginning...

 The ball was now rolling.
 Since then Islay Dog Rescue have rescued many dogs from both Homeless Hounds and All Dogs Matter (based in London).

 Around 2013 I was made aware of the dreadful situation of stray dogs in countries like Bosnia and Romania.
 A couple of my All Dogs Matter contacts became involved and, as a team, we decided to save some of these dogs.
-Since then we have saved the lives of several hundred dogs from kill shelters in these countries and are proud to have done so.
+Since then we have saved the lives of many dogs from kill shelters in these countries and are proud to have done so.
 The conditions in these shelters can be nothing less than horrific and if Islay Dog Rescue can help then we do.

 If you would like to adopt a dog from us please visit our adoption page.